Computer Hope

 Enter choice: [ 1 ]

-3. Create Logical DOS Drive(s) in the Extended DOS Partition - This option is used after you have created an Extended DOS partitions.
-Once the Extended DOS partition has been created you then can specify the sizes of other partitions you wish to create.
+This option is used after you have created an extended DOS partitions.
+Once the extended DOS partition is created, you then can specify the sizes of other partitions you want to create.

-Step 1.
-If prompted to use Large Disk support, press N for no because Bob does not want FAT32, he would like FAT16.
+1. If prompted to use large disk support, press N for no because Bob does not want FAT32, he would like FAT16.

-Step 2.
-Choose option one to create a Primary partition.
-Once prompted to use maximum space, press N for no and specify 2 GB as the size of the primary partitions
+2. Choose option one to create a Primary partition.
+Once prompted to use maximum space, press N for no and specify 2 GB as the size of the primary partitions.

-Step 3.
-Once the primary DOS partition has been created, choose option two to create an extended DOS partition.
-Use the maximum space, which would be four GB because two GB has already been used for the Primary Partition.
+3. Once the primary DOS partition is created, choose option two to create an extended DOS partition.
+Use the maximum space, which would be four GB because two GB has already been used for the primary partition.

 Assuming Bob only had one hard drive, doing the above Bob would have: